-4.7.5.6 Where the Head of School, or DRC equivalent, determines that the misconduct is Minor, the mark you receive for your work will be based only upon the part of the submission that is your own work.
-You will be signposted to online resources that can support the development of your academic practice, and you must attend a relevant workshop delivered by the Centre for Academic Success (or an equivalent service).
-Attendance at a workshop is compulsory in these circumstances and you will need to provide confirmation of your attendance at a workshop.
+4.7.9.6 Where the Head of School, or DRC equivalent, determines that the misconduct is Minor, the mark you receive for your work will be based only upon the part of the submission that is your own work.
+You will be signposted to online resources that can support the development of your academic practice, and you must attend a relevant tutorial delivered by the Centre for Academic Success (or an equivalent service).
+Attendance at a tutorial is compulsory in these circumstances and you will need to provide confirmation of your attendance at a tutorial.

-4.7.5.7 Moderate offences
+4.7.9.7 Moderate offences

-4.7.5.8 Where the Head of School, or DRC equivalent, determines that the misconduct is Moderate, the mark you receive for your work will be recorded as 0 and you will be required to resubmit work for the element of the module in which the misconduct took place.
+- 4.7.9.8 Where the Head of School, or DRC equivalent, determines that the misconduct is Moderate, the mark you receive for your work will be recorded as 0 and, should a further attempt be available under the Academic Regulations, you will be required to resubmit work for the element of the module in which the misconduct took place.
 The resubmitted work will be capped at the pass mark.
-You will be signposted to online resources that can support the development of your academic practice, and you must attend a relevant workshop delivered by the Centre for Academic Success (or an equivalent service).
-Attendance at a workshop is compulsory in these circumstances and you will need to provide confirmation of your attendance at a workshop.

-4.7.5.9 Factors influencing the classification of misconduct as Minor or Moderate

-- 4.7.5.10 Classification of a second offence as Minor or Moderate is a matter of academic judgment and should take into account all the available evidence and circumstances of the case.
+You will be signposted to online resources that can support the development of your academic practice, and you must attend a relevant tutorial delivered by the Centre for Academic Success (or an equivalent service).
+Attendance at a tutorial is compulsory in these circumstances and you will need to provide confirmation of your attendance at a tutorial. - 4.7.9.9 Factors influencing the classification of misconduct as Minor or Moderate - 4.7.9.10 Classification of a second offence as Minor or Moderate is a matter of academic judgment and should take into account all the available evidence and circumstances of the case.
 The following are some of the relevant factors when determining the classification of academic misconduct: - How far advanced you are in your studies and to what extent you have had the opportunity to develop your academic practice.
-Academic misconduct by students at a lower level of study and/or with less opportunity to develop their academic practice will usually be categorised at the lower level, depending on other relevant factors; - What proportion of the submitted work relates to the potential academic misconduct; - Whether you have engaged with support for your academic practice e.g. whether you have met with your Personal Tutor and completed an Academic Misconduct First Offence Form, or whether you have attended a relevant academic practice workshop; - Evidence of a plan to commit academic misconduct and / or gain an unfair advantage; - What the specific effect of the recommended outcome would be on you, e.g. would it lead to withdrawal or prevent you from trailing credits into the following academic year?
+Academic misconduct by students at a lower level of study and/or with less opportunity to develop their academic practice will usually be categorised at the lower level, depending on other relevant factors; - What proportion of the submitted work relates to the potential academic misconduct; - Whether you have engaged with support for your academic practice e.g. whether you have met with your Personal Tutor and completed an Academic Misconduct First Offence Form, or whether you have attended a relevant academic practice tutorial; - Evidence of a plan to commit academic misconduct and / or gain an unfair advantage; - What the specific effect of the recommended outcome would be on you, e.g. would it lead to withdrawal or prevent you from trailing credits into the following academic year?

-4.7.6 Third offences
+4.7.10 Third offences